chafey/dicom-parser-rs/DESIGN.md

 one thing and one thing only - parsing DICOM binary byte streams.
 This focused piece of functionality is enough to support the needs for many use cases.
 Those that need more functionality can layer it on top of this library.
-It is in scope that this library has the right design to be used as a building block to do more complex things such as writing DICOM binary byte streams, DICOM JSON, de-identification, image decompression, etc.
+It is not in scope for this library has the right design to be used as a building block to do more complex things such as writing DICOM binary byte streams, DICOM JSON, de-identification, image decompression, etc.